Weakly--exceptional quotient singularities: Four-dimensional case

 \suspend{enumerate}

-Now assume that $\tau\in\bar{G}$ exists.
+Now assume that $\bar{G}$ does interchange the rulings (via an element $\sigma\circ\tau$).
 Then the normal subgroup of $\bar{G}$ fixing the ruling of the quadric must also be a group of automorphisms of $S$.
-Furthermore, it must have $H_{1}\cong H_{2}$ and $K_{1}\cong K_{2}$, since conjugation by $\tau$ provides the two isomorphisms.
+Furthermore, it must have $H_{1}\cong H_{2}$ and $K_{1}\cong K_{2}$, since conjugation by $\sigma\tau$ provides the two isomorphisms.
 That means that $\bar{G}$ can be isomorphic to one of the following groups: \resume{enumerate}